Mac Address Regex Python Validator

 Regular Expression - Documentation

-What is MAC Address Regex?
+What is a MAC Address Regex?

-The MAC Address Regex Pattern
+MAC Address Regex Pattern (Python)

-How to Validate MAC Addresses in Python?
+How to Validate MAC Address in Python

 import re